daneholmes/MTG4WP/readme.md

-# MTG Tools
+# Magic Decks and Cards
 Contributors:      Dane Holmes
 Tags:              block
 Tested up to:      6.5.3
-Stable tag:        0.9.0
+Stable tag:        1.0.0
 License:           GPL-3.0-only
 License URI:       https://www.gnu.org/licenses/gpl-3.0.html

-A plugin for displaying Magic: The Gathering cards on WordPress as Gutenberg Blocks.
+A plugin for displaying Magic: The Gathering© decks and card tooltips on WordPress using Gutenberg Blocks and shortcodes.

 ## Description

-MTG Tools adds a block to the Gutenberg Editor called "Deck."
-The Deck block allows you to create and display Magic: The Gathering decks by adding card names and/or set and collector numbers.
+Magic Decks and Cards adds a block to the Gutenberg Editor called "Deck."
+The Deck block allows you to create and display Magic: The Gathering© decks by adding card names and/or set and collector numbers.
 After adding your desired cards, the plugin does all the work, organizing the cards by type and displaying your deck on your website compactly and comprehensively.
+Additionally, it adds a shortcode which adds a tooltip with the card when the user hovers or clicks on the card.

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/mtg-tools` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress

 ## Frequently Asked Questions